justin-laird-dev/claude-langgraph-chat-app/README.md

 - **System Prompt Support**: Customize Claude's behavior with system prompts
 - **Error Handling**: Graceful handling of API errors with informative messages
 - **Support for Claude 3.7**: Compatible with the latest Claude models
+- **Graph Visualization**: Generate PNG diagrams of the LangGraph agent structure

 ## Getting Started